 Providing a lifeline for London's homeless and vulnerable youths, our day centre offers:

-Weekly timetabled services include women's group, family mediation, job searching and employment help (for people not currently in employment, education or training), drug and alcohol counselling, communication skills and general counselling.
+We also offer lifeskills workshops, health checks, sport and physical activity, women’s group, men’s group, family mediation, job searching and employment help (for people not currently in employment, education or training), support for substance misuse, and counselling.

 - autism spectrum conditions and related neurodevelopmental difficulties